Rays vs. Yankees Player Props Betting Odds

 Franco Stats

-- Franco has picked up at least one hit in six games in a row.
-During his last 10 games he is hitting .359 with two doubles, three home runs, four walks and 10 RBI.
+- Franco has recorded at least one hit in seven straight games.
+During his last 10 outings he is hitting .368 with two doubles, two home runs, three walks and seven RBI.

 Franco Recent Games